 Trans & Non-Binary

 There are two part-time Gender Outreach Workers, Jamie and Sophie who are primarily based here at Yorkshire MESMAC.
-Jamie and Sophie are from LGIS (Leeds Gender Identity Services) and host and provide a range of events, drop in sessions, group meetings and one to one support sessions for trans and non-binary people.
+Jamie and Sophie are from Leeds GIC (Gender Identity Clinic) / LGIS (Leeds Gender Identity Services) which engage with people over the age of 17.
+Jamie and Sophie host and provide a range of events, drop in sessions, group meetings and one to one support sessions for trans and non-binary people.

 You can also keep up to date with events on facebook.com/LeedsGenderOutreachWorkers